soobinrho/dotfiles-personal/README.md

 # Reload tmux configs that includes tmux plugins installation list.
 # By default, the prefix key is ctrl + b, but I like ctrl + a better.
+# This also has the advantage of being able to nest tmux in SSH sessions.
+# Use the ctrl + a as main prefix, and ctrl + b will work inside nested tmux.
 tmux source ~/.tmux.conf

 # Press Ctrl+a I to install the plugins.